MSK-MOI/functional-network-analysis/fna/cran-comments.md

 * win-builder

 ## R CMD check results
-Checked with R-devel (...).
+Checked with R-release 4.0.0 and with R-devel 2020-05-04 r78358.

-There was 1 NOTE, which I ought not to try to prevent (for obvious reasons):
+There was 1 NOTE, which I think I should not try to prevent (for obvious reasons):

 * checking CRAN incoming feasibility ...
 NOTE
 Maintainer: ‘James Mathews <mathewj2@mskcc.org>’